-To replace the solvent, set the column temperature at 40 to 60 °C and set the flow rate at less than 0.3 mL/min.
+To replace the solvent, set the column temperature at 40 to 60 °C and set the flow rate at less than 1.5 mL/min.
 Recommended solvent volume to introduce at each step is 3 to 5 times of the column volume.
+If replacing the solvent at room temperature, set the flow rate at less than 1.0 mL/min.

-- (1) Check miscibility/solubility of the desired new solvent and the solvent currently filled in the column. - (2) When replacing the current solvent with a miscible solvent, first introduce 1:1 mixture of the current solvent and the new solvent, and then replace it with 100 % new solvent.

-e.g. When replacing from THF to DMF, first run 1:1 mixture of THF and DMF and then introduce 100 % DMF.

-- (3) When replacing the current solvent with a solvent with low miscibility/solubility to the current solvent, first use a solvent that is miscible/soluble to both solvents, and then replace it with the new solvent. - e.g. When replacing from THF to "DMF with LiBr", first follow the example in procedure (2), and then replace 100 % DMF with "DMF with LiBr".
+- (1) Check miscibility/solubility of the desired new solvent and the solvent currently filled in the column. - (2) When replacing the current solvent with a miscible solvent, first introduce 1:1 mixture of the current solvent and the new solvent, and then replace it with 100 % new solvent. - e.g. When replacing from THF to DMF, first run 1:1 mixture of THF and DMF and then introduce 100 % DMF. - (3) When replacing the current solvent with a solvent with low miscibility/solubility to the current solvent, first use a solvent that is miscible/soluble to both solvents, and then replace it with the new solvent. - e.g. When replacing from THF to "DMF with LiBr", first follow the example in procedure (2), and then replace 100 % DMF with "DMF with LiBr".

-Attention! · Frequent solvent replacement deteriorates the column, and thus not recommended.
+· Frequent solvent replacement deteriorates the column, and thus not recommended.